 There is no real way to prepare for this, other than having a solid foundation of consistent physical activity for at least a year.
 Truthfully, if you are prepared for SEAL training before going into Boot Camp, you can consider boot camp as a "taper."
 Life will be easier for you if you go prepared, of course.

 2. If I ease off, how much time should I take?
 One week?
 Two?

-"Ease off" should not be do nothing.
+"Ease off" should not mean to do nothing.
 You can ease up a bit on your workout intensity and duration, but still you should keep moving and not relax after you reach your fitness goals.
-Too many times recruits strive for the minimum standards and after reaching the bare minimums, they relax and do nothing for a few weeks or a month only to fail the fitness standards upon arrival.
+Too many times, recruits strive for the minimum standards, and after reaching the bare minimums, they relax and do nothing for a few weeks or a month, only to fail the fitness standards upon arrival.
 If you like added stress in an already stressful environment, try failing the fitness test when you first get to training.

-3) If I should take it easy with lighter workouts, what should I use for maintenance PT for the last week prior to my indoc training?
+3. If I should take it easy with lighter workouts, what should I use for maintenance PT for the last week before my indoctrination training?

 Keep the emails coming at Stew@stewsmith.com.
-I answer all of them though it make take 5-7 days for me to get back to you due to volume for the week.
+I answer all of them though it might take 5-7 days for me to get back to you because of the volume for the week.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.